Why this comparison matters

 Tally took a few different bets:

-Five sports for one purchase
+Five sports in one app

 Pickleball, tennis, padel, badminton, and table tennis.
 If you play any racquet sport besides pickleball, codeDependent's app does not cover it.
 Tally does, with proper rules per sport.